nico-bohlinger/RL-X/rl_x/environments/custom_environments/README.md

 ## Asynchronous environments
 With the ```--config.environment.synchronized=False``` flag, the environment does not have to wait for every environment to step.
-Instead it will only wait for ```--config.environment.async_threshold=0.8``` percent of the environments to step and fills the remaining slots with dummy (observation, reward, done) tuples.
+Instead it will only wait for ```--config.environment.async_threshold=0.8``` percent of the environments to step and fills the remaining slots with dummy (observation, reward, terminated, truncated, info) tuples.